 Admission Requirements

-- a diploma or bachelor's degree in an unrelated field AND a minimum of one-year full-time relevant work experience (resumé and references required)
+- one-year certificate from a culinary skills program or advanced cook certification AND a minimum of one year of relevant work experience (resumé and references required)

 English Language Proficiency